chesty/maps-docker-compose/README.md

 This is because of the large files they need to download and to stop them from potentially hammering the servers hosting the large files.

-The osrm-backend on container on startup will detect if the binary has updated with a `docker-compose pull` and regenerate the osrm storage files.
+The osrm-backend container on startup will detect if the binary has updated with a `docker-compose pull` and regenerate the osrm storage files.

-If you `grep -r maps.localnet *` in the `maps-docker-compose` directory, you'll see every file you'll need to edit if you want to assign a domain name.
-Otherwise for testing you can edit your `/etc/hosts` file with (ie) `127.0.0.1 maps.localnet nominatim.maps.localnet` if your browser is on the same host as the docker containers.
-Then after it's finished starting up, you can in a web browser browse to `http://maps.localnet:8000` and `http://nominatim.maps.localnet:8000`

-I'm happy to hear about any comments or issues, open an issue in github.
+I'm happy to hear about any comments or issues, open an issue in github please.